Once a year, go someplace you’ve never been before

-Namibia is a country of astonishing contrasts, it’s name, literally translates as ‘big emptiness’, evokes the oldest desert in the world, the Namib and a sea of red sand dunes along the Atlantic coastline.
+Namibia is an African country of astonishing contrasts, its name, literally translates as ‘big emptiness’, evoking the oldest desert in the world, the Namib and a sea of red sand dunes along the Atlantic coastline.

-Namibia is celebrated for its vast open landscapes, infinite supply of blue skies, sun-drenched weather and star-filled nights.
+Namibia is celebrated for its incredible safari experiences and also for its vast open landscapes, infinite supply of blue skies, sun-drenched weather and star-filled nights.

 The many national parks and game reserves boast a huge variety of wildlife in a kaleidoscope of differing environments: white saltpans, red dunes and lonely beaches.

 The Namib-Naukluft National Park is a vast area of pristine wilderness encompassing a large portion of the Namib Desert as well as the Naukluft Mountains.

 The most well-known area is Sossusvlei an area characterized by its enormous sand dunes and moonlike dry pans and vleis, some of the world’s tallest dunes are found here like the Big Daddy and the Dune 45; a balloon safari offers an awe-inspiring experience soaring silently above the desert.